apache/accumulo-website/_docs-2-0/administration/in-depth-install.md

 ### Deploy Configuration

-Copy accumulo-env.sh and accumulo-site.xml from the `conf/` directory on the master to all Accumulo tablet servers.
+Copy accumulo-env.sh and accumulo.properties from the `conf/` directory on the master to all Accumulo tablet servers.
 The "host" configuration files files `accumulo-cluster` only need to be on servers where that command is run.

 ### Sensitive Configuration Values

-Accumulo has a number of properties that can be specified via the accumulo-site.xml file which are sensitive in nature, [instance.secret] and `trace.token.property.password` are two common examples.
+Accumulo has a number of properties that can be specified via the accumulo.properties file which are sensitive in nature, [instance.secret] and `trace.token.property.password` are two common examples.
 Both of these properties, if compromised, have the ability to result in data being leaked to users who should not have access to that data.